14. Text Data

 ”.

-If we wish to include a special character as part of a regular
+If we want to include a special character as part of a regular

 it with a backslash, “\